-NIEHS Senior Leadership will identify opportunities for coordination and collaboration across all divisions of the institute to implement the priority approaches reflected in this strategic plan.
-The initial focus of implementation will include NIEHS Senior Leadership and NIEHS staff leading and contributing to implementation working groups organized around the research areas of emphasis.
-NIEHS Senior Leadership will identify opportunities for further implementation activities related to capacity and infrastructure and scientific management and stewardship, as well.
+NIEHS Senior Leadership will identify opportunities for coordination and collaboration across all divisions of the Institute.
 NIEHS will also proactively pursue opportunities for collaboration and shared leadership of environmental health research relevant to the missions of other NIH ICOs.
-NIEHS will continue to leverage existing tracking systems and metrics, as well as explore novel ones where needed, to monitor our progress and to communicate about NIEHS activities to a wide range of audiences, including the public we serve.
+NIEHS will expand on existing tracking systems and metrics, as well as explore novel ones where needed, to monitor our progress and to provide regular updates on the Strategic Plan to NIH, Congress, and the public we serve.